watson/reverse-http/README.md

 [`http.Server`](https://nodejs.org/api/http.html#http_class_http_server)
 and as such exposes the same API.

-See the
+Besides the regular `options` inherited from [`http.request`](https://nodejs.org/api/http.html#http_http_request_options_callback) the following special options are also available:

-[`http.request`](https://nodejs.org/api/http.html#http_http_request_options_callback)
+- `tls` - create an https connection (default: `false`)
-documentation for details about the `options` properties.

 Note that the HTTP method defaults to `POST`.

 The optional `onRequest` callback will be attached as a listener to the `request` event.